Deliverance ministry: Post-Biblical deliverance practices

 Exorcism was practiced by Catholics throughout the Middle Ages.
-Martin Luther practised it in Germany during the 1500s as a way of participating in the "war with the devil," a tradition continued by Lutherans throughout the Reformation.
-He simplified the ceremony in order to avoid drawing attention to evil powers.
-Deliverance practices became somewhat more common and widespread with the growth of the Pentecostal movement, and especially with the Charismatic movement that began in the 1960s.
-These movements continue to understand themselves as part of spiritual warfare, in which Christians are understood to be at war with the forces of evil which work in the world in very practical ways, afflicting people with all kinds of problems (physical, emotional, spiritual).
+Martin Luther practiced it in Germany during the 1500s as a way of participating in the "war with the devil," a tradition continued by Lutherans throughout the Reformation to the present day.
+He simplified the ceremony to avoid drawing attention to evil powers.
+Deliverance practices became somewhat more widespread with the growth of the Pentecostal movement, and especially with the Charismatic movement that began in the 1960s.
+These movements continue to understand themselves as part of spiritual warfare, in which Christians are understood to be at war with the forces of evil which work in the world in efficient ways, afflicting people with all kinds of problems (physical, emotional, spiritual).
 People believe they can combat these evil forces through the power and authority of God.

 Sources of demonic presence

-According to believers in possession, demons are believed to be able to enter a person's life in many different ways.
-Some objects are believed, by their very nature, to harbor demons; for example, certain types of literature, especially if it leads the reader to question their faith; fantasy/horror novels or films, Dungeons and Dragons or other types of role-playing games, CD recordings of certain types of music, art with non-religious or blasphemous/sinful themes, or artifacts depicting pagan gods.
-Sacred texts(false religious texts) or simple decorations from a non-Christian religion may also be a hiding place for demons.
+According to believers in oppression, demons are believed to be able to enter a person's life in many different ways.
+Some believe that objects, by their very nature, harbor demons; for example, certain types of literature, especially if it leads the reader to question their faith and other media such as fantasy/horror novels or films, Dungeons and Dragons or other types of role-playing games, CD recordings of alleged satanic music, art with non-religious or blasphemous/sinful themes, or artifacts depicting pagan gods.
+Sacred texts (false religious texts) or simple decorations from a non-Christian religion may also be a hiding place for demons.
 Other types are objects with a sinful history (e.g. a piece of jewelry from an adulterous relationship, an object purchased with greed, etc.).

-Places can also be reputed to contain demonic presence that can then enter the lives of people living or visiting there.
-Indian burial grounds and homes or rooms where violence or abuse occurred are said to be examples of this sort.

 Demons can also be said to "run in families."
 The usual cause is ancestors who were Satanists, Freemasons, or witches, or who died unrepentant of terrible sins such as abuse, adultery, or murder.
-Some claim that negative traits and practices run in families because of demonic presence that are passed down from parent to child.
+Some claim that negative traits and practices run in families because of the demonic presence that is passed down from parent to child.
 Others claim that physical ailments and persistent problems such as poverty and addictive behaviors (drugs, pornography, etc.) can be caused by ancestral sin and the resulting family curses.